M.R. Melloch, Alan C. Warren, et al.

 Using GaAs epilayers with arsenic precipitates (GaAs) as the photoconductive material in a broad-band optoelectronic terahertz beam system, we have generated and detected freely propagating, subpicosecond electromagnetic pulses.
 The receiver signal gave a measured integrated pulse width of 0.71 ps.
 Fast photoconductive rise times have been achieved which are characteristic of good mobility GaAs.
 In addition, the material exhibits a short "effective" carrier lifetime of several ps due to the embedded, closely spaced (about 20 nm) arsenic precipitates.

-D. Grischkowsky, Stephen E. Ralph, et al.
+Ming L. Yu, D. Grischkowsky, et al.

 Physical Review Letters